Knockout CP Freshmart: Freshmart vs. Rojas

 Knockout was scheduled to fight a rematch with the former WBA mini-flyweight titlist Byron Rojas in his sixth title defense, on November 29, 2018.
 Knockout beat Rojas for the second time by unanimous decision, with scores of 115–113, 117-111 and 116–112.
 Both fighters were warned numerous times for hugging, holding, throwing low blows and leading with the head.
 BoxingScene described the fight as "a totally forgettable fight with both men more interested in fouling than punching".

 Freshmart vs. Andales

 Knockout was scheduled to defend his title for the seventh time against ArAr Andales on August 2, 2019.
-He won the fight by an eight-round technical decision, with scores of 78–74, 77-75 and 79–73, as he was leading on all the judges scorecards.
+He won the fight by an eight-round technical decision, with scores of 78–74, 77–75 and 79–73, as he was leading on all the judges scorecards.
 The fight was stopped due to a cut on Freshmart's left eyelid, which was caused by one of the numerous head clashes throughout the bout.

+WBA Super strawweight champion

 Freshmart vs. Tanaka

 Knockout faced the former OPBF and Japan mini-flyweight champion Norihito Tanaka in his eight title defense on March 3, 2020.
 He won the fight by unanimous decision.